Credential: Ontario College Graduate Certificate

 - employ environmentally sustainable practices within the profession;

-- Post-secondary diploma or degree, with a specialty in health or human services.
+- Ontario college diploma, advanced diploma, degree, or equivalent, with a specialty in health or human services.

 To graduate from this program, a student must attain a minimum of 60% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester.
 The passing weighted average for promotion through each semester and to graduate is 60%.